 Thumbnail Grid Button:

-Enables the squiggle tool, where you can then select text that will be underlined with a squiggly line.
+- Squiggle Tool: Tapping this selects the squiggle tool, where you can underline text inside your PDF with a curly line.

-Lets you create a note annotation on your finger-touch on the document.
+Note Button: Lets you create a note annotation.

 Ink Annotation Button:

 This button contains various forms of ink annotations.
 Ink annotation can be customized to your needs.
 Customizable settings are: Color, Fill Color, Opacity, Thickness, and Line Style.

 - Free Ink Tool: Lets you draw an ink annotation on the document.

 - Free Hand Highlighter Tool: This is pretty much a second Free Ink Tool, but by default it has a bigger line thickness and a lower opacity (which can be changed) so you can highlight areas with it.

 - Arrow Tool: This lets you draw an arrow annotation.
 (Which is basically a line annotation with a different line end)